Applies to: SQL Server Analysis Services Azure Analysis Services Power BI Premium

-When using SQL Server Data Tools (SSDT) to create roles and add organizational users to a tabular model project that will be deployed to Azure Analysis Services, use Integrated workspace.
+When using Visual Studio to create roles and add organizational users to a tabular model project that will be deployed to Azure Analysis Services or Power BI, use Integrated workspace.

 For users to connect to a deployed model by using a reporting client application, you must create at least one role with at least Read permission to which those users are members.